telerik/xaml-docs/controls/radfiledialogs/features/network-locations.md

 ## Opening Server Nodes

 The RadFileDialogs as well as the ExplorerControl also support creating nodes based on a valid server path.
 They can be opened by typing "\\" followed by the name of the server in the Path Navigation Pane, or by setting the **InitialDirectory** of the dialog or **CurrentDirectoryPath** of the ExplorerControl to a valid server path.
 An example of a valid server path is "\\localhost".

+## Breaking Changes

+In order to introduce support for the network locations in the RadFileDialogs, some changes in the infrastructure were introduced:

+* **DirectoryInfoWrapper** now inherits from the new class **DirectoryBaseWrapper** which inherits from **FileSystemInfoWrapper**.
+Previously DirectoryInfoWrapper directly inherited FileSystemInfoWrapper.

+* HistoryNavigationPaneControl's DirectoryHistory property is now **RadObservableCollection of DirectoryBaseWrapper**.
+Previously it was **RadObservableCollection of DirectoryInfoWrapper**.

+* IDialogViewModel's InitialDirectory property is now **DirectoryBaseWrapper**.
+Previously it was **DirectoryInfoWrapper**.

+* ICurrentDirectoryViewModel InitialDirectory property is now **DirectoryBaseWrapper**.
+Previously it was **DirectoryInfoWrapper**.

 ## See Also